scriptotek/simplemarcparser/README.md

 [![Total Downloads](https://poser.pugx.org/scriptotek/simplemarcparser/downloads.png)](https://packagist.org/packages/scriptotek/simplemarcparser)

-`SimpleMarcParser` is currently a minimal MARC21/XML parser for use with `QuiteSimpleXMLElement`.
+`SimpleMarcParser` is currently a minimal MARC21/XML parser for use with `QuiteSimpleXMLElement`, with support for the MARC21 Bibliographic, Authority and Holdings formats.

 ## Example: